gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

-# Basic Chat Completion with Azure Inference SDK in Python
+# 1. Basic Chat Completion with Azure Inference SDK in Python

 This article shows you how to perform a basic chat completion using the Azure Inference SDK for Python.
-You will learn how to use `SystemMessage`, `UserMessage`, and `AssistantMessage` to structure a conversation with an AI model deployed on Azure AI Foundry.
+You will learn how to use `SystemMessage`, `UserMessage`, and `AssistantMessage` to structure your conversation with the model.

-## Prerequisites
+## 2. Prerequisites

 - Python 3.8 or later
-- Access to Azure AI Foundry services with a deployed chat model (such as GPT-4o or GPT-3.5)
+- Access to Azure AI Foundry services
-- Your Azure OpenAI endpoint and API key

-## 1. Introduction

-You will create a simple chat session with the Azure Inference SDK, sending a system prompt, a user message, and an assistant message as context.
-The assistant will then generate a response.

-## 2. Environment Setup
+## 3. Environment Setup

-Follow these steps to set up your Python environment and required libraries.
+Follow these steps to set up your environment and install the required libraries.

 === "Windows"
     1. Create and activate a virtual environment: